 Fiona Sampson MBE is a leading British poet and writer, published in thirty-eight languages.
 Her twenty-seven books include eight poetry collections, the critically acclaimed In Search of Mary Shelley and Limestone Country, and studies of poetry and poetic form.
 She collaborates frequently with musicians and visual artists and is a broadcaster, critic and literary translator, and was the Editor of Poetry Review 2005-12.

 Sampson is a Fellow of the Royal Society of Literature, of the English Association and of the Wordsworth Trust; other honours include the Newdigate Prize, Cholmondeley Prize, Hawthornden Fellowship, various awards from the Arts Councils of England and of Wales, Society of Authors, Poetry Book Society and the Arts and Humanities Research Council, and Book of the Year selections.
 Her international awards include the Naim Frashëri Laureateship (Albania and Macedonia), European Lyric Atlas Prize (Bosnia), Zlaten Prsten (Macedonia), and Charles Angoff Award (US).
-Her Two-Way Mirror: The Life of Elizabeth Barrett Browning appears in Feb 2021 and she’s at work on Starlight Wood, a study of the Romantics’ rural legacy.
+Her Two-Way Mirror: The Life of Elizabeth Barrett Browning appeared in 2021 and Starlight Wood, a study of the Romantics’ rural legacy, in 2022.
 Fiona Sampson website.